Shanwei Guangdong, China Travel Guide

 China's currency is the Chinese Yuan Renminbi (CNY), symbolized by ¥.
 Often referred to as RMB.

 WeChat Pay and Alipay dominate transactions.
-Acquire cash for smaller purchases or set up these apps with an international card if achievable.
+Acquire cash for smaller purchases or set up these mobile apps with an international card if achievable.

 Expect to spend ¥200-¥400 (approximately $28-$55 USD) per day.
 This covers hostel/guesthouse, local eateries, public transport, and free/low-cost attractions.

 Plan for ¥400-¥800 (approximately $55-$110 USD) per day.
-This allows for the midpoint of-range hotels, diverse dining, taxis/ride-shares, and settled the bill attractions.
+This allows for mid-range hotels, diverse dining, taxis/ride-shares, and settled the bill attractions.

 A daily budget of ¥800+ (approximately $110+ USD) accommodates 4-5 star hotels, fine dining, private transportation, and guided tours.